giantswarm/rfc/future-of-mc-bootstrap/Readme.md

 - Separate build targets for different providers
 - work on automated tests even if they are not perfect
-- replace kubectl apply by our own tooloing step by step
+- replace kubectl apply by our own tooling step by step

 ### Long term